ohmyzsh/ohmyzsh/plugins/shrink-path/README.md

 ```
     -f, --fish       fish simulation, equivalent to -l -s -t.
     -l, --last       Print the last directory's full name.
-    -s, --short      Truncate directory names to the first character.
+    -s, --short      Truncate directory names to the number of characters given by -.
 Without
                      -s, names are truncated without making them ambiguous.
     -t, --tilde      Substitute ~ for the home directory.
     -T, --nameddirs  Substitute named directories as well.
+    -#               Truncate each directly to at least this many characters inclusive of the
+                     ellipsis character(s) (defaulting to 1).
+    -e SYMBOL        Postfix symbol(s) to indicate that a directory name had been truncated.
 ```

 The long options can also be set via zstyle, like